BioBoost/mobile-apps-exam-builder-assignment-herex-2022/README.md

 ]
 ```

+## Play with the API

+Before starting on this assignment make sure to play with the API a couple of times  so you get to know it.
+You can use a tool such as Insomnia or Postman for that.

 ## The Frontend

 The frontend (Vue app) provides a nice user interface that allows the management of the course and question resources.